Home Cures for Dry, Flaky Scalp

 Amla and Fenugreek Pack for Dry Scalp

 Amla is known for its anti-bacterial action.
+Here are the necessary ingredients.

-- one spoon of fenugreek seed (soaked in water for two hours)
+- One spoon of fenugreek seed (soaked in water for two hours).

-- one spoon of honey.
+- One spoon of honey.

 Make a fine paste of the amlas and the soaked fenugreek seeds, then mix honey in and apply it on your scalp.
 Leave it on for 30 minutes, then wash thoroughly with a mild shampoo.